BDC Hamburger Icon

 >> Learn more: Business Softphones

-If you make a lot of conference calls, Grasshopper might not be for you.
+If you make a lot of conference calls or expect to as your business continues to grow, Grasshopper might not be for you.
 However, it can be a cheap option if you don’t anticipate many conference calls or minutes but still need multiple users, especially considering its features.

 Cost: $30 to $45 per user per month

-RingCentral gives you far more than a business phone number; it is also a tool for instant messaging, video conferencing and document sharing.
+RingCentral gives you far more than a business phone number; the vendor also provides features for instant messaging, video conferencing and document sharing.
 These tools can function as your team’s primary communication channels within your office and for customer-facing purposes.
 RingCentral’s service also includes conference calls for up to 1,000 participants.
 [Read our RingCentral review to learn more.]

 With the RingCentral app, your desktop or tablet can function seamlessly as your business phone.
 As long as your wireless network has adequate bandwidth for RingCentral’s platform, any mobile or desktop device connected can double as a business phone.
 Plus, with RingCentral’s 99.999 percent uptime, your business phone number will always be reachable.